There are some high stakes for Saturday's slate

 Without Udoka Azubuike, however, Kansas struggled Saturday against New Mexico State.
 The Jayhawks are clearly incomplete without their starting big man, who will miss another game this weekend with an ankle injury, as Kansas chases a favorable seed that could ease its path to the Final Four in Minneapolis, a seven-hour drive from Lawrence.

-Penny Hardaway can make more noise on recruiting trail with upset of Tennessee (No. 3 Tennessee at Memphis, 12 p.m.
-ET on ESPN 2)
+Penny Hardaway can make more noise on recruiting trail with upset of Tennessee (No. 3 Tennessee at Memphis, noon ET on ESPN 2)

 If I could pick any game to attend this weekend, it would be this one.
 Right now, only a handful of tickets are available for this rivalry game at FedEx Forum.
 Some are listed for $800 apiece on various sites.